jamesclancy/WorldDominationOnline/README.md

 This is a poorly thought test of NextJS which simulates an Online version of the board game _World Domination_ .
 It is using Github OAuth for Auth and Postgresql as a store of data.
+A demo is available [here](https://world-domination-online-demo.herokuapp.com/).

 ## Requirements